How do I volunteer?

 How will I be matched to a resident?

-- Through our contacts with Aged Care Homes and service providers, a person who needs a friend will be referred to us.
+- Through our contact with Aged Care Residences and service providers, a person who needs a friend will be referred to us.

 - We carefully match the resident and the volunteer, taking into account factors such as interests, background, life experience and location.